 Pharmacists are experts on drugs and drug therapy.
 They work closely with physicians and patients to prepare, package and dispense prescriptions; ensure medication doses are correct; prevent dangerous side effects or drug interactions; advise on the use of non-prescriptive drugs; and overall help people feel better.

-No specific undergraduate major is required to become a pharmacist, but a certain curriculum is favored.
+No specific undergraduate major is required to become a pharmacist, but a certain curriculum and pre-requisites are favored.
 For example, UWEC pre-pharmacy students will blend their science and math courses with social science and humanities courses in order to best address medical problems with the people they will serve.

 Our exceptional faculty and career advisors are aware of the preferred curriculum and graduate school requirements and ensure you gain the knowledge and experiences necessary for acceptance into graduate school.
 At UW-Eau Claire, you'll be well prepared and supported on your journey of becoming a pharmacist.

 Relevant student organizations.
 On-campus student organizations — like the Pre-Professional Health Club — connect students like you who are also interested in becoming a pharmacist.
 These extracurriculars are an excellent way to learn from guest speakers, engage in volunteer work and tour pharmacy programs in the region.

 A supportive team.
 While pursuing your undergraduate degree at UWEC, you'll learn alongside a small team of students who, like you, are interested in helping others feel and live better.
 Pre-pharmacy students work closely with faculty and staff members in the chemistry department and can participate in a variety of experiential learning opportunities, including student-faculty research and internships.